-Now, we’ll explain what we consider to be the two main types of delegation although they are closely related:
+Now, we’ll explain what we consider to be the two main types of delegation:

 As simple as accepting your knowledge limitations.

-Find somebody that knows better than you do (about whatever you are worried about) and listen to him.
+Find somebody that knows better than you do, and listen to him.

 It is amazing how lots of medium and large industries’ CEOs tend to fail in this particular aspect, not listening to their lawyers, their adviser or just expecting that their “divine” presence will solve everything.

-Once the CEO/ Owner enters in this dynamic of not listening to the people surrounding him/her the company is doomed to failure.
+- Once a CEO/ Owner enters in this dynamic of not listening to the people surrounding him/her the company is doomed to failure.

 We were in a business meeting in the north of Italy (gorgeous, as is all Italy) with the owner and CEO of an important Quarry company and his 3 advisors (one of them was also the CEO of a world recognized textile company).